rayan4444/vs_code_setup_tutorials/STM32/README.md

 In a new VSCode Window, go to: ```File > Open Folder > select the folder your project is saved in```.
 It should look like this:

 ![6](./project.PNG)
+If you don't see the auto-generated .vscode folder in your working directory, Use cmd/ctrl+shift+p to open the show all commands panel and issue the command: Build STM32 project.

 ### Step 3: Edit the project